-- A. REPORTABLE USES OF FORCE All uses of force, other than Type I, are reportable. - 1.
+- A. REPORTABLE USES OF FORCE All uses of force, other than Type I, are reportable.
+Officers shall be required to provide a written report for uses of force only when (1) the use of force resulted in a physical injury, including where the officer believes the use of force is likely to have caused a physical injury or where a person has complained of a physical injury; or (2) an officer removed a firearm from a holster and pointed the firearm at a person or used it to compel a person to comply.
+In all other instances involving a reportable use of force, the officers shall satisfy these reporting requirements using bodyworn cameras, to the maximum extent possible. - 1.
 NOTIFICATION OF USE OF FORCE An officer shall notify their supervisor immediately or as soon as practical of any reportable use of force.
 A supervisor shall be notified if an officer receives an allegation of excessive force. - 2.
 EVALUATION OF USE OF FORCE A supervisor shall conduct a use of force evaluation in all cases involving a reportable use of force.
 When the officer using force is a supervisor, another supervisor or superior officer shall conduct the use of force evaluation. - 3.
-EXCESSIVE USE OF FORCE Every allegation of excessive force shall be subject to the reporting and investigative requirements of this General Order and applicable disciplinary policies.
+EXCESSIVE USE OF FORCE Every allegation of excessive force shall be subject to the reporting and investigative requirements of this General Order and applicable disciplinary policies. - B. PROCEDURES - 1.
+OFFICER'S RESPONSIBILITY Any reportable use of force shall be documented in detail in an incident report, supplemental incident report, or statement form.

-B. PROCEDURES